SCOPE OF WORKS

-COMBISLAB was the only viable alternative to traditional foundations
+COMBISLAB was the only viable alternative to traditional foundations.

 The site of this large housing development in Ashford, Kent was originally part of an industrial estate made up of various buildings and infrastructure associated with rail workings and repair workshops.
-This in itself posed difficulties dealing with contamination but was further compounded by underlying clay sub soils which in some areas were desiccated requiring heave
+This in itself posed difficulties dealing with contamination but was further compounded by underlying clay sub soils which in some areas were desiccated requiring heave protection measures.

 The low-lying site was also poorly drained and prone to flood during periods of heavy rainfall making it extremely difficult and potentially hazardous to work.
 Limiting traffic movements to and from site was also key due to the site’s close proximity to a main railway line and other industrial operations.